edanweis/vue-code-layout/docs/en/guide/layout-persistence.md

     team_id: '456'
   },

-  // Or as a function for dynamic values
+  // Or use a function for dynamic values
   additionalData: () => ({
     workspace_id: currentWorkspace.value.id,
     last_modified_by: currentUser.value.id